Paul McGinley: Professional career

-McGinley turned professional in late 1991 and joined the European Tour in 1992, aged 25.
+In 1991, McGinley turned professional.
+He joined the European Tour in 1992, aged 25.
 In 1993, he lost a playoff to Costantino Rocca in the French Open.
 In 1994, McGinley lost a playoff to José María Olazábal in the Open Mediterrania.

-McGinley eventually won his first title on the European Tour at the 1996 Hohe Brücke Open (formerly known as the Austrian Open).
+McGinley eventually won his first title on the European Tour at the 1996 Hohe Brücke Open.
 In 1997 he won the World Cup of Golf for Ireland with Pádraig Harrington (who attended the same secondary school, Coláiste Éanna, as McGinley).

 At the 2001 Celtic Manor Resort Wales Open, McGinley won the tournament on the fifth extra hole of a playoff in an event that was so badly disrupted by torrential rain that it was reduced to just 36 holes.
 After his victory, McGinley quipped: "Goran Ivanišević said God sent the rain for him at Wimbledon and maybe he sent it for me too!"

 McGinley's best finish in one of the four major championships is a tie for 6th place in the 2004 PGA Championship.
 He has featured in the top 20 of the Official World Golf Ranking.
-His best season on the European Tour was in 2005, when he finished third on the Order of Merit.
+His best season on the European Tour was in 2005 when he finished third on the Order of Merit.
 He made the cut in 21 out of 23 events that year and gained his fourth and, to date, last European Tour victory in the season-ending Volvo Masters at the Valderrama Golf Club in Spain.
 McGinley started his final round four shots off the lead.
 He shot a final round of 67 for the biggest individual tournament win of his career, finishing two strokes ahead of Spain's Sergio García.

 Before his victory in the 2005 Volvo Masters, McGinley had three runner-up finishes in tournaments that year, finishing second to Ángel Cabrera in the BMW Championship at Wentworth and losing in the final of the HSBC World Match Play Championship at the same venue to New Zealander Michael Campbell (2 & 1).
 In an absorbing contest, Campbell clinched the title with a half on the penultimate hole after McGinley had driven wildly into the trees on the previous two holes.
 McGinley later said he was "hurt like you can't imagine" after losing in the final.
 He said: "I fought as hard as I could and I'm bitterly disappointed."

 At the 2005 TCL Classic, McGinley shot a final round of 63 to force a sudden-death playoff with Paul Casey.
-However, on the second extra hole Casey holed a 25-foot birdie putt from the back of the green to win the title.
+However, on the second extra hole, Casey holed a 25-foot birdie putt from the back of the green to win the title.

 At the 2008 KLM Open played in the Netherlands, McGinley shot a final round of 64 to finish runner-up in the tournament, behind Darren Clarke.